LeonieWeissweiler/CISTEM/README.md

 # CISTEM
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-CISTEM is a stemming algorithm for the german language, developed by Leonie Weißweiler and Alexander Fraser.
+CISTEM is a stemming algorithm for the German language, developed by Leonie Weißweiler and Alexander Fraser.
 This repository contains official implementations in a variety of programming languages.
 At the moment, the following languages are available:
 - C
 - C++
+- Haskell
 - Java
 - Perl
 - Python